 - Council requests that deal with policy issues and council requests that may be construed as direction shall be directed to the city manager, except for general inquiries or questions, in which case the council may go to the department directors or key staff in the City Manager's Office.
-Council Mmembers may also deal directly with the city attorney, city clerk, city treasurer, independent budget analyst, or other staff appointed by the council. - 2.
+Council members may also deal directly with the city attorney or other staff appointed by the council. - 2.
 Council requests requiring funding must go through the city manager.
-The city manager shall respond in a timely manner.

-3. Council requests to prepare or consider new ordinances or non-binding resolutions shall be made in accordance with Rule 7A.
+The city manager shall respond in a timely manner. - 3.
+Council requests to prepare or consider new ordinances or non-binding resolutions shall be made in accordance with Rule 7A.